nervosnetwork/ckb-auth/docs/litecoin.md

 ```

 The legacy p2pkh addresses are normally with short length (see [How is a Litecoin address generated?](https://bitcoin.stackexchange.com/questions/65282/how-is-a-litecoin-address-generated) and [address format - litecoin constants and prefixes](https://bitcoin.stackexchange.com/questions/62781/litecoin-constants-and-prefixes) for details).
-As an rule of thumb, we can use the addresses started with m or n in litecoin testnet and addresses started with L for litecoin mainnet.
+As a rule of thumb, we can use the addresses started with m or n in litecoin testnet and addresses started with L for litecoin mainnet.
 For example, here the short addresses  `msv9GiUuCGEaoWzu7YcPDJo8hu5ij3Nzjn`
 may be used to sign message, while another short address
 `Qe2ByfdQjU5AUZTvZ4XCrmQxHQctBXavWL` does not work.